kwestin/code-to-cloud-workshop/README.md

 7. Modify the ```title()``` function so that it returns a value that makes sense based on the value of the ```action``` parameter.
 8. Add the ```severity()``` function so it returns a different severity depending on the value of the ```action``` parameter (```invite_member``` = LOW, ```add_member``` = MEDIUM and ```update_member``` = HIGH)
 9. To run all unit tests press the ***Run All*** button, you should see a list of tests with increasing severities.
+10. Let's also add a negative test, copy one of the JSON samples and create a new unit test tab with the name 'Null' and replace the ```action``` value in the JSON for the unit test as just "null"

 <details>
 <summary> View Example Answer  </summary>